CICS110/CICS110.github.io/main/information/staff.md

             </div>
             <div id="name">Erfan Entezami</div>
             <div id="bio">
                 Hi!
-My name is Erfan and I’m a Ph.D. student in Computer Science at UMass.
+My name is Erfan and I’m a Ph.D. student in CS at UMass.
 My research focuses on the intersection of machine learning and Human-computer interaction.
 The goal of my research is to design intelligent systems/algorithms that are able to deal with non-stationary situations.
 Outside of work, I enjoy reading, playing guitar, photography and hiking.
             </div>
         </div>
     </div>